 The Nominating/Corporate Governance Committee will assist the board in ensuring that New Hillenbrand is operated in accordance with prudent and practical corporate governance standards, ensuring that the Board achieves its objective of having a majority of its members be independent in accordance with New York Stock Exchange and other regulations and identifying candidates for the Board of Directors.
-Ray J. Hillenbrand is expected to be Chairman of the Nominating/Corporate Governance Committee, and the remaining members will be identified prior to the distribution.
+Upon completion of the distribution, the Nominating/Corporate Governance Committee will consist of Ray J. Hillenbrand (Chairman), William J. Cernugel, Mark C. DeLuzio, James A. Henderson, Thomas H. Johnson and Eduardo R. Menascé.
 Each member of the Nominating/Corporate Governance Committee will be independent as defined by the New York Stock Exchange listing standards.